 One of the most dog-friendly options around at Agnes Water is The Summit 1770, which specialises in dog-friendly accommodation.
 There are three gorgeous one-bedroom cottages with ocean views on the rural property, just a few minutes from the town centre.
 Dogs are allowed inside, just not on the furniture.
 There are kennel facilities on site, as well as two fenced dog runs.

-If you have your own caravan or campervan, there’s also no shortage of options.
+If you have your own caravan or campervan when visiting Agnes Water, there’s also no shortage of pet-friendly options.
 For starters, The Summit 1770 recently started offering powered and unpowered sites, with an amenities block and camp kitchen on site.
+As well as two fenced dog runs for everyone to use, three of the powered sites now have private 3m by 3m fenced dog pens behind them.

 Alternatively, for a more central option, head to Captain Cook Holiday Village, within walking distance of the 1770 Marina.
 Pets are permitted on sites, but not in cabins.
 The park has it’s own walking trail to the northern end of Agnes Water Beach.
 The 900m long track leads to the off-leash section, where you and your dog will likely have the stretch of sand all to yourself.
 Unfortunately though, I can’t recommend the unpowered sites, which are mainly not level.

-Note that dogs are not permitted at the 1770 Camping Ground, plus the Workman’s Beach Camp Ground is currently closed, with no planned re-opening date.
+Note that dogs are not permitted at the 1770 Camping Ground.
+Plus the Workman’s Beach Camp Ground remains closed, with no planned re-opening date.
 Some of the campgrounds on the road leading into Agnes Water don’t have laundry or water connection facilities – check in advance if you require this.
-Plus seasonal restrictions may apply at some caravan parks, so double check before making plans.
+Seasonal restrictions may also apply at some caravan parks, so double check before making plans.